shanshanlao/Exercises-SQL/Hackerrank/Medium/Binary_Tree_Nodes.md

 SELECT
     nodes,
     CASE
-        WHEN nodes = (SELECT N FROM BST WHERE P is null) THEN 'Root' ELSE
+        WHEN nodes = (SELECT N FROM BST WHERE P is null) THEN 'Root' -- the node is Root if it does not have a parent ELSE
             CASE
-                WHEN nodes IN (SELECT P FROM BST) THEN 'Inner' ELSE 'Leaf'
+                WHEN nodes IN (SELECT P FROM BST) THEN 'Inner'      -- the node is Inner if it is a parent but not a root ELSE 'Leaf'
             END
     END